rejmank/blog/content/ai_devcon.md

 - Agents should update the MD
 - [ ] add self eval into Berlioz
 - good CLAUDE.md = no bus factor, good one
+- another talk that looked bit like an ad... but still better than the security one

+## Executable specs
+- I just wondered how expensive each test run is
+- Nothing that new